Working Together for a Housed and Healthy Brevard.

 Strengthen.
 Strengthening the existing foundation for our Continuum of Care through governance, funding, and community engagement.
 The CoC represents the ground floor from which all other priorities are supported.

 Prevent.
 Prevention is a first, best strategy.
 Preventing housing instability by increasing educational, social, health, and financial service supports to our most vulnerable populations, including our veterans.
 Partnerships with area agencies will help us to achieve this with the goal of embedding programs and practices into our Coordinated Entry process.
 When we think about prevention, we also think about our system’s case managers and the encompassing role they play in keeping clients stably housed and healthy through diversion and other efforts.
-As a CoC, we prioritize supporting our case managers through high quality educational opportunities, emotional support, and best practice caseloads to mitigate burn out and system turnover.
+As a CoC, we prioritize supporting our case managers through high quality educational opportunities and best practice caseloads.

 Build.
 Building upon and creating new multi-sector partnerships thereby increasing the number of affordable housing units, and shelter beds through innovative solutions.
-Our Continuum of Care and the Brevard Homeless Coalition as the Lead Agency place a special focus on those individuals who are elderly, elderly with memory disorders, those who are physically or cognitively disabled as well as individuals within our Coordinated Entry system.
+Our Continuum of Care places a special focus on those individuals who are elderly, elderly with memory disorders, those who are physically or cognitively disabled as well as individuals within our Coordinated Entry system.
 Building new units is a longer-term goal as the planning and development process takes time.
 But we can start developing the relationships now.
-More immediately, we can grow our number of shelter, rapid re-housing, and permanent supportive housing beds and have set an ambitious goal to do so.

 Share.
-Sharing stories of homelessness and vulnerability within the CoC and to the broader community.
+Sharing stories of homelessness within the CoC and to the broader community.
 Data is a powerful tool in storytelling.
-Documenting with fidelity in HMIS will allow the CoC and Lead Agency to turn data analytics into a compelling narrative.
+Documenting with fidelity in HMIS will allow the CoC to turn data analytics into a compelling narrative.
 Sharing the human experience grounds the data on a personal level.

 Our plan sets forth ambitious goals and objectives coupled with key measurements of success.
-These measurements are largely based on HUD’s System Performance Measures, which are utilized to assess CoC’s nationwide, the HUD Longitudinal Systems Analysis (LSA), the 2023 PITC, and the 2023 Housing Inventory Count.
+These measurements are largely based on HUD’s System Performance Measures, which are utilized to assess CoC’s nationwide, the HUD Longitudinal Systems Analysis (LSA), Point in Time Counts, and Housing Inventory Counts.
 The plan also sets forth the structure for CoC committees and workgroups.

 Finally, we’d like to thank all of our CoC members, the CoC Advisory Council, the BHC Board of Directors, and the many individuals who shared their vision for a Housed & Healthy Brevard.